adventurer-aldo/standardized-experience/README.md

 6. Open your web browser and visit `http://localhost:3000` to access the application.

+## For me
+Restore the file 2ndY1stS_backup to the database you'll connect to.
+Preferably postgres.
+Extract the storage folder from https://f004.backblazeb2.com/file/standardized-experience/storage_2ndY1stS_backup.rar into the project's folder.

 ## Usage

 Once the application is running, you can start using Standardized Experience to simulate tests and practice your knowledge.
 Here are some guidelines: